akira-kurogane/mongodb-guide/content/guide_intro/_index.md

 2. I was a little shocked by the rate of inserts.
 3. I was getting suspicious of the insertion rate.
 Was the counter just a client-side lie?
 (No, I confirmed server-side.)
 4. I started sanity-checking the numbers, by datasize too.
 I arrived at a figure ~30 MB/s.
 5. 30 MB/s reminded me of something.
 At the time commodity HDD specs advertised 30MB/s write speeds.
-I checked the server's specs.
-It had the same 30 MB/s rate.
+I checked the server's disk specs.
+They were the same 30 MB/s rate.

 The takeaway for me was _the hardware specs were no longer some sort of fantasy numbers way above the user's reality_, which was a given for RDBMS-using application developers until then.
 If the hardware manufacturers have engineered their equipment to flick _x_ million or billion electrons per second from one silicon nano-suburb to another, I could now use _all_ those electrons for my data purposes.